Symphony No.1:

 MAREA NEGRA

 First Prize in the II Galician Composition Contest for Wind Orchestra (symphonic section), 2009.
 Test piece in the IV Galician Bands Contest, 2010.
-Is dedicated to Andrés Valero Castells.
+Dedicated to Andrés Valero Castells.

 Length: 20 minutes